yingz2023/yingz2023.github.io/README.md

 - [License](#license)
 - [Contact](#contact)

-# UX Measurement and Benchmarking for an enterprise AI platform
+# UX Benchmarking for an enterprise AI platform

 A brief description of my project.